Code-Institute-Submissions/2ndproject-minigame/README.md

 ## Drinking game 0 5 10 15 20

-This is a mini guessing game.
-This is a drinking game in my country where the loosers have to drink one mouthful of beer if they loose.
+This is a mini guessing game. - [Drinking guessing game](https://teoyangbin.github.io/2ndproject-minigame/) This is a drinking game in my country where the loosers have to drink one mouthful of beer if they loose.
 Basically, player need to guess the total number showed by hands.
 The game have total 4 hands, 2 for player and 2 for opponent..